pkarsy/rfboot/help/The-First-Project.md

 ### The First project

-Before you start it is required that you have completed the [Installation of rfboot](Installation.md)
+Before you proceed it is required that you have completed the [Installation of rfboot](Installation.md)

 There is no need to use any prebuild example.

 "rftool create myProject"

-Creates a fully working rfboot based project, which will print the uptime on screen every second.
+creates a fully working rfboot based project, which will print the uptime on screen every second.
 There is no need to configure RF channels XTEA etc. They are selected at random and they are different at every project.